Winter storm dumps snow and rain ahead of New Year's Eve

-Snow, rain, and ice are battering parts of the country, but weather conditions are expected to calm slightly in time for people to ring in a new decade on New Year's Eve.
+Snow, rain and ice are battering parts of the country, but weather conditions are expected to calm slightly on New Year's Eve in time for people to ring in a new decade.

-Northern parts of Michigan and Wisconsin were hit with heavy snow and blizzard conditions Monday with Winter Storm Warnings remaining in effect until midnight, according to forecasters.
+Northern parts of Michigan and Wisconsin were hit with heavy snow and blizzard conditions Monday with winter storm warnings in effect until midnight, according to forecasters.
 Some areas could see 8 or more inches of snow.

 "2019 will end with a return of wintry weather," the weather service tweeted.
 "Expect scattered snow showers to develop today, followed by a couple rounds of light snow tonight.
 Windy conditions are also expected through Tuesday, but especially this evening."

-Forecasters also say freezing rain is likely to sweep across interior New England and Ice Storm Warnings are in effect Monday for parts of New York, northwest Connecticut, and western Massachusetts.
-More than 20 million people were under winter alerts from the Great Lakes through New England, weather analysts said.
+Forecasters also say freezing rain is likely to sweep across interior New England and ice storm warnings are in effect Monday for parts of New York, northwest Connecticut and western Massachusetts.
+More than 25 million people were under winter alerts from North Dakota to Maine, weather analysts said.

 The brutal winter storms are expected to quiet down a bit Tuesday.
 According to forecasters, weather across most of the country will be calm on New Year's Eve except for some scattered snow showers across the Great Lakes and rain showers in southern Texas.